Welcome to The Shakespear Guild

 LOOKING BACK TO OTHER RECENT ATTRACTIONS

-All but a handful of the GUILD's programs since the interruption that resulted from Covid-19 have been produced in collaboration with the National Arts Club in Manhattan.
+All but a handful of the GUILD's programs since the hiatus that resulted from Covid-19 have been produced online in collaboration with the National Arts Club in Manhattan.
 Our conversations with DAME JUDI DENCH and SIR IAN MCKELLEN, which drew more than 2,000 viewers apiece from around the globe, attracted the NAC's largest audiences of 2021 and were featured in the Club's year-end highlights.

 Much of the credit for these successes belongs to BEN HARTLEY, who served for several years as executive director of the Club, and on February 16, 2022, we chatted with him about the new initiatves he brought to one of America's most vibrant institutions.
 To enjoy this conversation, click here.